huggingface/blog/fine-tune-w2v2-bert.md

 - Evaluation metric.
 During training, the model should be evaluated on the word error rate.
 We should define a `compute_metrics` function accordingly

-- Load a pretrained checkpoint.
-We need to load a pretrained checkpoint and configure it correctly for training.
+- Load a pre-trained checkpoint.
+We need to load a pre-trained checkpoint and configure it correctly for training.

 - Define the training configuration.